Charles Tennant: Impetus

+St Rollox Chemical Works

-While still working in the bleachfields around the year 1794, Tennant formed a partnership with four friends.
+While still working in the bleachfields around 1794, Tennant formed a partnership with four friends.
 The first of these, Dr. William Couper, was the legal advisor to the partnership.
 The second partner was Alexander Dunlop (His brother married Charles' eldest daughter), who served as accountant to the group.
 The third partner, James Knox, managed the sales department.
 Charles Macintosh, an excellent chemist, was the fourth partner.
 He is known for his technique of macintosh waterproofing and he also assisted in the invention of bleaching powder.

 Immediately after granting of the patent on bleaching, Charles and his partners purchased land on the Monkland Canal, just north of Glasgow, to build a factory for the production of bleaching liquor and powder.
 The area was known as St. Rollox, after a French holy man.
 It was close to a good supply of lime, and since the area was rural, the land was cheap.
-Additionally, the nearby canal provided excellent transportation.
+The nearby canal provided excellent transport.
 Production was swiftly moved from the earlier bleachfields in Darnley, to the new plant in St. Rollox.
 It quickly became successful.
-Production increased from fifty-two tons the first year, 1799, to over 9200 tons the fifth year.
-Later a second plant was built at Hebburn, raising production of bleaching powder alone to 20 000 tons by 1865.
+Production increased from fifty-two tons the first year, 1799, to over 9200 tons in the fifth year.
+Later a second plant was built at Hebburn, raising production of bleaching powder alone to 20,000 tons by 1865.

-In 1798 James Knox and Robert Tennant (Charles younger brother), went to Ireland where they struck a deal with the Irish bleachers, for the use of the process.
+In 1798, James Knox and Robert Tennant (Charles's younger brother), went to Ireland where they struck a deal with the Irish bleachers, for the use of the process.
 Although the Irish bleachers admitted a saving of over £160,000 in 1799 alone, by using the Tennant process, they never paid for its use as agreed.
 As a result, the partnership lost a great deal in time and money.
 Further losses came from challenges to the patents in England and Ireland and the outright infringement of the process.
 In spite of these worrisome problems the partnership was a great success.
 It continued for fourteen years when the rights under the patents expired.

 Charles continued to expand his horizons during this time.
-When the partnership ended he purchased the company.
-As a forward thinking business man, he was in a class by himself.
-His company, during the 1830s and 1840s was the largest chemical plant in the world.
+When the partnership ended, he purchased the company.
+During the 1830s and 1840s, his company was the largest chemical plant in the world.